semgrep/semgrep-rules/README.md

 ## Running Rules in CI/Pre-Commit/Developer Workflow

-If you want run these rules rather than write them, check out the easy-to-use [bento.dev](https://bento.dev)
+If you want run these rules rather than write them, [see the CI instructions on the semgrep live registry](https://semgrep.live/packs).
+That website is a convenient frontend for this git repository.

 ## Help